raysin1/Appletify/README.md

 ## Installation

-  1. Copy `apple-music` into `%appdata%\spicetify\Themes`
+  1. Copy the folder `apple-music` into `%appdata%\spicetify\Themes`
   2. Run `spicetify config current_theme apple-music` on terminal
   3. Copy the contents of the `extensions` folder into `%appdata%\spicetify\Extensions`
-  4. Run `spicetify config extensions left-sidebar.js top-playbar.js search-input.js`
+  4. Run `spicetify config extensions left-sidebar.js top-playbar.js search-input.js` on terminal

 # To be used with: